hnjm/TpChat/README.md

 # TpChat

-A windows client application for the chatrooms made by [TarhPardaz](https://www.tarhpardaz.ir) on web
+Windows client application for the chatrooms designed by [TarhPardaz](https://www.tarhpardaz.ir) on web.

+The website codes are unbelievably cluttered and untidy.